 ___ 20) Eagle Suites does not operate 24/7, operating hours are M-F between 9am-7pm.
 In the event that you lock yourself out of the room outside of operating hours, you will need to wait until the next day for assistance.
 You may text the property phone for assistance, but it is at the sole discretion of the Manager between the hours of 7pm – 9am.

-___ 21 Do not knock on staff doors for a key assist or you will be asked to find other accommodations, you may call or text the property phone.
+___ 21) Do not knock on staff doors for a key assist or you will be asked to find other accommodations, you may call or text the property phone.

 ___ 22) The tampering of smoke detectors, fixtures of any kind, or damaging any property of Eagle Suites will result in immediate departure from the property.